Financial Aid FAQs

 FAFSA On The Web is an internet application developed by the U.S. Department of Education that students may use to complete their FAFSA.
 This option is free of charge and has several advantages over the paper version.
 These include faster processing, more detailed instructions, skip logic, and automatic edits that can eliminate many common filing mistakes.

-The priority filing date for Campbellsville University is February 15th, but PLEASE do not wait to file.
-FAFSA filing begins October 1, so file your fafsa as close to October 1st as possible.
+The priority filing date for Campbellsville University is December 1st, but PLEASE do not wait to file.
+FAFSA filing begins October 1, so file your FAFSA as close to October 1st as possible.
+Send the FAFSA to Campbellsville University using the school code :001959

 The main factor of eligibility is your financial need.
 Financial need is evaluated by comparing the cost of attending Campbellsville University with the ability of you and your family to finance your education.
 The information for making this evaluation comes from the results of your FAFSA and is called a Needs Analysis.